Never solve a problem from its original perspective.

 Whenever you make interpretations about the world or about your circumstances, you represent those interpretations to yourself in a very specific way.
 The way you represent things depends on how you visualize it, hear it, and/or feel it in your imagination.
 As such, the experience becomes very unique based on how you have chosen to represent it in your own mind using your senses.

-Because you have consciously or unconsciously chosen to feel this way, you can now consciously choose to feel another way by make adjustments to your visual cues and by reframing your internal dialogue.
+Because you have consciously or unconsciously chosen to feel this way, you can now consciously choose to feel another way by making adjustments to your visual cues and by reframing your internal dialogue.

 Let’s say that you’re rather upset and frustrated with a specific problem.
 It’s obviously not helpful to feel this way if you desire to find a solution.
 As such, you might choose to emotionally disassociate yourself from the problem by adjusting the way you picture the problem in your imagination.
 You might do this by: